AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - If nonzero, reading images with non-RGB color models (such as YCbCr or CMYK) will return unaltered pixel values (versus the default OIIO behavior of automatically converting to RGB).
+   * - ``oiio:UnassociatedAlpha``
+     - int
+     - If nonzero, will leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated).
    * - ``oiio:ioproxy``
      - ptr
      - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for